Modern Latin-Inspired Interiors & Resin Sculptures by Marcela Cure

 I think keeping up with the work and being consistent regardless of the inspiration waves is a challenge.
 Someone once said to me that you can’t always be in the zone, and I guess it’s true, especially for creative pursuits.
 Another huge challenge of my practice is dealing with architectural and technical obstacles during full-renovations or general interior projects.
 There’s always something.

-A contemporary living room with a green sofa, modern wooden tables, and a bubble-inspired chandelier enhancing the soft ambiance.
+Contemporary living room with green curved sofa, sculptural dark wood coffee tables, and bubble-inspired chandelier

 “My eclectic, upbeat, and Latin-rooted interpretations of contemporaneity across residential and hospitality projects were a canvas to my subsequent sculptural explorations.”